ReDI-School/S25-Full-Stack-Circle/src/CSS_Guidelines.md

 </div>

 ## 3. CSS Module Structure
-Component-Centric: Create a CSS Module for each component or a small set of closely related elements.
+Component-Centric: Create a CSS Module for each component.
 This promotes encapsulation and reusability.

 Keep it focused: A CSS Module should contain only the styles relevant to its component.
-Avoid mixing styles for different components in the same file.
+Avoid mixing styles for different components in the same file or folder.

 src/
 └── components/
+    └── MyComponent/
         ├── MyComponent.jsx
+        └── MyComponent.module.css
+    ├── AnotherComponent/
-    ├── MyComponent.module.css
+        ├── AnotherComponent.jsx
-    └── AnotherComponent.jsx
+        └── AnotherComponent.module.css

 ## 4. Class Naming
 Descriptive and concise: Use descriptive class names that clearly indicate the element or its purpose within the component.